 “I hope I’m not put in ‘secondary’ housing,” Laurie said.
 “I still want to have a social life and be with people I know well.”

-Foley emphasized her belief that support and service animals are far more than simple amenities.
+Ellis emphasized her belief that support and service animals are far more than simple amenities.
 Rather, they are crucial for the health of their owners.
-According to Foley, many people are concerned with the mess and noise that can come with having an animal.
+According to Ellis, many people are concerned with the mess and noise that can come with having an animal.
 However, she stressed the importance of prioritizing mental health when talking about emotional support and service animals.

-“People who have emotional support animals … don’t just have a dog because they want one, they have a dog because they need one,” Foley said.
+“People who have emotional support animals … don’t just have a dog because they want one, they have a dog because they need one,” Ellis said.
 “They have a documented illness.”

 Other students cited additional challenges to having a service or support animal on campus.
 One issue many graduate students living in studios raised is the lack of an accessible place for animals to exercise.